 Frequently Asked Questions About Best Places To Visit In Ajmer

 A. The Sanganer Airport in Jaipur is the nearest airport which is 135 kilometers away from the city.
 The airport is well-connected to all the major cities including Delhi, Kolkata, and Mumbai.
 Upon reaching the airport, hire a cab for your journey to Ajmer.

-A. Even though Ajmer is a year round destination, October to March can be considered the best time to visit the city.
-The average temperature ranges from 15 to 18 degree Celsius and it results in mild winters which proves to be ideal for sightseeing.
+A. Even though Ajmer is a year-round destination, October to March can be considered the best time to visit the city.
+The average temperature ranges from 15 to 18 degrees Celsius and it results in mild winters which prove to be ideal for sightseeing.

 A. One can easily commute within the city using taxis, and autorickshaws.
 One can also get around the city via open-carriage horse rides called tongas for a unique experience of traversing through the busy Ajmer roads.
 Besides these, walking is ideal for exploring the city, and its exquisite culture.

-A. The Dargah Bazaar offers plenty of shopping opportunities and one can easily collect souvenirs from its narrow lanes.
-Jodhpuri jutis, Ittar, and Bandhani sarees are other items which are unique in Rajasthan.
+A. The Dargah Bazaar offers plenty of opportunities for shopping in Ajmer and one can easily collect souvenirs from its narrow lanes.
+Jodhpuri jutis, Ittar, and Bandhani sarees are other items that are unique in Rajasthan.

 Looking To Book A Holiday Package?

 People Also Read